dl7ata/BRESSER-5in1-feed-APRS/README.md

   Step 2:    Running command

-  rtl_433 -F log -F json -M iso -f 868M -R 172 -C si -Y squelch | mosquitto_pub -t 7ata/wx/raw -l
+             rtl_433 -M utc -F “mqtt://192.168.1.26,devices=sensors/rtl_433” -t sensors/rtl_433

-  receives signal from weather sensor on 868 MHz, prepare data in ISO-format into a json-string and send it (command after piping) via mqtt.
+  receives signal from weather sensor on 868 MHz, prepare data in ISO-format and send it as json-string via mqtt.
   The guideline for preparing data in python script are "Positionless Weather Data" in APRS PROTOCOL REFERENCE Protocol Version 1.0 and wind is WMO calculated (avg. of 10 and 5 min. for gust).
+Because sensor sends only one total amount of rain, script has to do all the calculation.